ramenrolls/asus-fanctl/README.md

 Based on indications, it toggles the fan between two modes:

 * **Automatic Mode:**  The default mode, typically reserved to 'low fan speed' for quiet operation.
 This struggles to maintain optimal cooling when it actually counts.
 Under heavy workloads leading to thermal throttling or reduced system performance.
 In essence, its function under stress is negligible and insufficient.
-* **Maximum Speed Mode:**  This mode activates when temperature or load thresholds are exceeded, ramping up fan speed to its maximum to ensure sufficient cooling and combat thermal throttling
+* **Maximum Speed Mode:**  This mode activates when temperature or load thresholds are exceeded, ramping up fan speed to its maximum to ensure cooling and fight thermal throttling

 ## Installation